 We're delivering the future of money to over 148 million people worldwide.
 Using Scala and Akka, we can rapidly develop, test, and deliver services that are reliable and performant at massive scale.

 Message-Driven Runtime is the Foundation to Reactive Applications

 In Akka, your business logic is driven through message-based communication patterns that are independent of physical locations.
 Whether your Actors live on the same thread, a different machine, or a different datacenter—the semantics are the same.
 You focus on the business logic while Akka handles the lower level plumbing to give your applications Reactive characteristics:

+Resilience is a core tenet of Reactive applications, yet is often the most overlooked.
+With Akka, you get resilience for free as part of the model.
 Akka provides fault-tolerance based on supervisor hierarchies.
-Every actor can create other actors, which it will then supervise, making decisions if they should be resumed, restarted, retired or if the problem should be escalated.
+Every Actor can create other Actors, which it will then supervise, making decisions if they should be resumed, restarted, retired or if the problem should be escalated.
 Instead of trying all things possible to prevent an error from happening, this approach lets you embrace the reality of unplanned errors.
 It means you can adopt a pragmatic ‘Let It Crash’ philosophy, with the confidence that the impacted components will be reset to a stable state and restarted upon failure.

 Threads and non-blocking I/O are complex and error-prone to build by hand, which means they waste your time.
-With Akka's implementation of the Actor Concurrency Model, you are freed to focus on your application's business logic and let Akka think about scaling up and out.
+With Akka's implementation of the Actor concurrency model, you are freed to focus on your application's business logic and let Akka think about scaling up.

-Scale out on multicore servers and multiple nodes using Akka's support for asynchronous message passing.
+Scale out on multicore servers and multiple nodes using Akka makes application elasticity and true scale on demand a reality.
 On commodity hardware, you might run several million Actors—a huge step up from mere thousands of threads in a traditional Java application.